EHR Transition FAQs

 How can I get a list of my current medications to make sure they are up to date?

-How can I get a list of my upcoming appointments?
+How do I get a list of my upcoming appointments?

 How can I make sure I have received all of my prior test results (lab, imaging, etc.)?